kubewarden/kubewarden.io/content/blog/2024/kubewarden-1-10-release.md

 ## Audit Scanner changes

-Thanks to the community, the Audit Scanner can now be run with an in-memory store for policy reporting.
+Thanks to the community contributions from Nuno Nelas and Bruno René Santos, the Audit Scanner can now be run with an in-memory store for policy reporting.
 By default, it keeps using Etcd and the PolicyReports CRDs.
 This paves the way to implementing more performant storage solutions for policy reporting, such as a relational database backend.